fusho96/bioinformatics/README.md

 It can provide the results of comparison with type strains of your uploaded sequences.

 1. Prepare the sequences (with root) `./系統樹`
-2. Use MEGA to construct the trees (Find parameters in our previous papers, or use your own parameters)
+2. Use `MEGA` to construct the trees (Find parameters in our previous papers, or use your parameters)
 3. Use Adobe Illustrator to combine all the figures

-## FOR genome analysis
+## For genome analysis

 ### Genome annotation
-1. Prepare your sequence files well and store in `./ゲノムアノテーション/H1_3_1.fasta`
+1. Prepare your sequence files well and store them in `./ゲノムアノテーション/H1_3_1.fasta`
-2. Prokka annotation: Run the commands in `prokka_annotation.sh` in a conda bash
+2. `Prokka` annotation: Run the commands in `prokka_annotation.sh` in a conda bash
-3. After finishing Prokka annotation, you can use the amino acid sequences to do further KEGG annotations
+3. After finishing the Prokka annotation, you can use the amino acid sequences to do further KEGG annotations

-   - eggNOG-mapper: upload the amino acid sequences (`./KEGGアノテーション/H1_3_1.faa`) to http://eggnog-mapper.embl.de
+   - [eggNOG-mapper](http://eggnog-mapper.embl.de): upload the amino acid sequences (`./KEGGアノテーション/H1_3_1.faa`) and submit
-   - KofamKOALA: upload the amino acid sequences to https://www.genome.jp/tools/kofamkoala/
+   - [KofamKOALA](https://www.genome.jp/tools/kofamkoala/): upload the amino acid sequences and submit.

-### Genome comparison
+## Genome comparison
 1. Use the Genbank files (*.gbk) from you Prokka annotation results `./ゲノムをを比較する/H1_3_1.gbk and LMG1863.gbk`
-2. Open Mauve to align the sequences: Files-Align with progressiveMavue, add the sequences (dependant on JAVA environment)
+2. Open `Mauve` to align the sequences: Files-Align with progressiveMavue, add the sequences (dependent on JAVA environment)

-### Visulazation the results of genetic clusters
+### Visualizing the results of genetic clusters
 1. Cut the part of sequences you are interested
 2. Annotate them with Prokka and use the *.gbk files
-3. Clinker visulazation
+3. `Clinker` visualization
    Run the commands in `./遺伝子クラスターを比較して図で視覚化する/gene_cluster_comparison.sh`
 4. Use Adobe Illustrator to revise the figures as you want.

 ### Finding insertion sequences
-I recommend to use ISEScan.
+I recommend using `ISEScan`.
 This tool can provide the length/starting/ending of the insertion sequences.
-There are also some other tools listed in `./ISエレメントを探す/H1_3_1_other_tools.xlsx` for finding IS and antibotic genes.
+There are also some other tools listed in `./ISエレメントを探す/H1_3_1_other_tools.xlsx` for finding IS and antibiotic genes.
 Please check this file if you need more choices.
 1. Prepare the nucleotide sequences `./ISエレメントを探す/H1_3_1.fasta`
 2. Run commands in `ISEScan.sh`

 ### Calculating DDH and ANI
-Online tools can be much helpful.
+Online tools can be very helpful.
 [Genome-to-Genome Distance Calculator 3.0](https://ggdc.dsmz.de/ggdc.php#) and [ANI Calculator](https://www.ezbiocloud.net/tools/ani)

 ## Sequences submission

-### Submitting raw sequences to DDBJ database
+### Submitting raw sequences to the DDBJ database
 1. Prepare files as orders in `./DDBJにDRAを登録する`
 2. For more information, check https://www.ddbj.nig.ac.jp/dra/submission.html

 ### Submitting 16S rRNA sequences to Genbank
 1. Prepare files as orders in `./Genbankに16S_rRNAを登録する`

-### Submitting genome sequences with annotation to DDBJ database
+### Submitting genome sequences with annotation to the DDBJ database
 1. Prokka annotation
 2. Make the annotation files (*.tsv) according to the *.gbk files from your Prokka annotation results `./DDBJにゲノムを登録する/achromobacter_H1_3_1.annt.tsv`
 3. Validation using the tools provided by DDBJ